simoninireland/epyc/doc/clusterlab.rst

 occupying network resources.
 Closing the connection explicitly will cause no problems, as it re-opens automatically when needed.

-.. automethod:: ClusterLab.__init__
+.. automethod :: ClusterLab.__init__

-.. automethod:: ClusterLab.open
+.. automethod :: ClusterLab.open

-.. automethod:: ClusterLab.close
+.. automethod :: ClusterLab.close

+Ina  very s,mall number of circumstances it may be necessary to take control of the basioc connectio functionality, which is provided by two other helped methods.

+.. automethod :: ClusterLab.connect

+.. automethod :: ClusterLab.activate

 Interacting with the cluster
 ----------------------------